jtanderson/BIOME-z-Project/README.md

 ### 6/15/2020
 - Next steps: integrate RDF-pulled data into text-classification framework demonstrated in [https://pytorch.org/tutorials/beginner/text_sentiment_ngrams_tutorial.html](https://pytorch.org/tutorials/beginner/text_sentiment_ngrams_tutorial.html).
+  - D.S: Created a .py file using the above tutorial.
+Wrote down a bunch of comments reflecting how we would setup our text classification with respect to our dataset.
 - In addition to abstract text, use the article tags/subjects/keyword as well (remove "correct" ones before training).
 - Start with "top-level" tags first.